Canning meals in a jar is a great way to have delicious homemade prepared food ready to heat and eat, all right from your pantry shelf.

 Vegetarian Meal in a Jar Canning Recipes

-If you’re looking for meal in a jar canning recipes without meat, you’ve come to the right place.
+If you’re looking for meal-in-a-jar canning recipes without meat, you’ve come to the right place.
 While most feature some type of meat front and center, there are quite a few that are based on either beans or mixed vegetables.

 Things like soups, chili, veggie baked beans, and more.